cmharlow/rialto-wiki/RIALTO-SPARQL-Proxy-Lambda.md

+The SPARQL Proxy is the "front door" to RIALTO Core's canonical store.
+To view useful SPARQL incantations that one might send, view [[SPARQL Recipes]].

-The dev instance of the RIALTO SPARQL Proxy is running as an AWS Lambda.
-See more in the [AWS Console](https://console.aws.amazon.com/lambda/home?region=us-east-1#/functions/sparqlProxy?tab=graph)
+The RIALTO SPARQL Proxy is running as an AWS Lambda.
+See more in the [AWS Console](https://console.aws.amazon.com/lambda/home?region=us-west-2#/functions/sparqlProxy?tab=graph)

 ## Authorization